Janice-M/Janice-M/README.md

 #### My name is `Janice ` .

-#### I am a backend software programmer from `Kenya` :kenya: currently working with: :woman_juggling: Django, Node and GraphQL.
+#### I am a backend software programmer from `Kenya` :kenya: currently working with: :woman_juggling: Django and GraphQL.

-#### In addition, I am also currently learning Firebase :cherry_blossom:
+#### In addition, I am also currently learning about architecture :cherry_blossom:

 #### I am looking to collaborate :people_holding_hands: in backend open source projects in Django and Graphene Django :dragon_face:.